Passion Like Fire: Critical reception

 Los Angeles Times writer Gerrick D. Kennedy found that Passion Like Fire "is more of the sultry, grown-up R&B-soul Tamia has delivered effortlessly for two decades now [...]
 Despite a current R&B landscape that favors experimentation and hip-hop edge, Hill has remained one of the few steadfast talents who rebukes trend-chasing, and her new album sees the singer playing directly to her strengths."
 SoulinStereo wrote that Passion Like Fire "feels like such a love letter to Tamia’s fans.
 From the power ballads to the sultry singles to the playful odes to love lost and found, it revisits many of the sounds that build her career.
 I really wish we had a couple of tracks as strong as the lead single to really set this album apart in Tamia’s renowned catalog."

 In his review for Rolling Stone magazine, Elias Light rated Passion Like Fire three out of five stars.
 He felt that while Tamia's "voice is always resplendent", she "doesn't find enough sharp songs" to include on the album.
 Complimenting her collaborations with Salaam Remi and Shep Crawford, he criticized her decision to work with Lil' Ronnie on the majority of the album, commenting that "these two never gel".
 SoulTracks editor Charles Melody felt that the album was lackluster compared to her previous work on Love Life, but "still demonstrates the lyrical depth, vocal range and uniquely sweet, saucy that keeps her in demand and a part of the post-90's mix."
 He remarked thath Passion Like Fire comes across as sort of a misnomer.
 The dominance of ballads and scattering of midtempos make it less of a buoyant listen overall, although still a worthy one."
 Matt Collar of AllMusic found that the album "showcases the singer's sophisticated and mature R&B sound."

 Commercial performance

-In the United States, Passion Like Fire debuted at number 145 on the us Billboard 200 in the issue dated September 22, 2018, becoming Tamia's lowest debut as well as her first studio album to miss the upper half on the chart.
-It also reached number six on Billboard's Independent Albums and number 20 on the Top Album Sales chart.
-Passion Like Fire also peaked at number 17 on the Top R&B Albums, marking her first project not to chart on the Top R&B/Hip-Hop Albums chart.
+In the United States, Passion Like Fire debuted at number 145 on the US Billboard 200 in the issue dated September 22, 2018, becoming Tamia's lowest debut as well as her first studio album to miss the upper half on the chart.
+It also reached number six on Billboard's Independent Albums chart.
+The album also peaked at number 17 on the Top R&B Albums, marking her first project not to chart on the Top R&B/Hip-Hop Albums chart.